-Freshman Priority Deadline- All Fall Semester applicants that complete the application for admission before March 1st each year will automatically be considered for academic scholarships.
-The application for admission requires the following: admissions application, application fee, official high school transcripts, and ACT/SAT scores.
+Final Scholarship Deadline March 1st - All Fall Semester applicants that complete the application for admission before March 1st, 2017 will automatically be considered for academic scholarships except the Presidential level if applying after December 1st, 2016.
+Applicants cannot be considered for the Presidential awards after the December 1st deadline.
+Application for admission requires the following: admissions application, application fee, official high school transcripts, and ACT/SAT scores.

 Are you a nonresident student?
 Did one or both of your parents or grandparents graduate from SUU?
 If so, you may be eligible for the Alumni Legacy Scholarship.
 To apply, students must: